guilines/ia369_project/README.md

 ## Research Results
-The results and analysis of this research can be viewed in [RESULTS.md](RESULTS.md)
+The results and analysis of this research can be viewed in [report.pdf](report.pdf)

 Obs: The results is written in Portuguese.